dominiquedevriese/ghc-proposals/proposals/0055-dictionary-applications.rst

 TODO explain what happens in more detail + role criterion

 Our proposed validity criteria are exactly the criteria required to make the above translated code legal (modulo the use of a dictionary instance).
-Specifically, the two coerces in the above translation are legal under the two role requirements in our proposed criteria for the dictionary application.
+Specifically, the two coerces and the ``deriving (Show)`` in the above translation are legal under the two role requirements in our proposed criteria for the dictionary application.
 Also, the instances in the translation are legal under the conditions in our proposed criteria for the dictionary application.

 Relation to Winant and Devriese's paper